-- Geography: Large organizations and companies are inherently geographically distributed, and a computer system needs to deal with this issue anyway. - Parallelism: To speed up computation, we employ multicore processors or computing clusters. - Reliability: Data is replicated on different machines to prevent data loss. - Availability: Data is replicated on different machines to allow for access at any time, without bottlenecks, minimizing latency.
+- Geography: Large organizations and companies are inherently geographically distributed, and a computer system needs to deal with this issue anyway. - Parallelism: To speed up computation, we employ multicore processors or computing clusters. - Reliability: Data is replicated on different machines to prevent data loss - Availability: Data is replicated on different machines to allow for access at any time, without bottlenecks, minimizing latency.

 Even though distributed systems have many benefits, such as increased storage or computational power, they also introduce challenging coordination problems.
 Some say that going from one computer to two is a bit like having a second child.
 When you have one child and all cookies are gone from the cookie jar, you know who did it!

-Coordination problems are so prevalent, they come with various flavors and names.
-Probably there is a term for every letter of the alphabet: agreement, blockchain, consensus, consistency, distributed ledger, event sourcing, fault-tolerance, etc.
+Coordination problems are so prevalent, they come with various flavors and names: consistency, agreement, consensus, blockchain, ledger, event sourcing, etc.

 Coordination problems will happen quite often in a distributed system.
-Even though every single node (node is a general term for anything that computes, e.g., a computer, a multiprocessor core, a network switch, etc.) of a distributed system will only fail once every few years, with millions of nodes, you can expect a failure every minute.
-On the bright side, one may hope that a distributed system may have enough redundancy to tolerate node failures and continue to work correctly.
+Even though every single node (computer, core, network switch, etc.) of a distributed system will only fail once every few years, with millions of nodes, you can expect a failure every minute.
+On the bright side, one may hope that a distributed system with multiple nodes may tolerate some failures and continue to work correctly.